This is a cute and useful little project you can do with your kids in preparation of your Disney trip!

 It's always a good idea to take prescription medications in a carry-on bag instead of packing them and checking them in.
 You wouldn't want to be without meds on your trip if your luggage is lost.
 You can easily replace your toothbrush and shampoo at a nearby convenience store, but not your medications.
 And, it's important to take only enough meds for each day of your trip with you in your purse or bag and keep the pill bottles in your hotel room, preferably in your room safe box.
 I found these cute little Ziplock-type pill pouches at the drugstore that are just perfect for that very purpose.
 They are only $2.99 and there are 50 baggies in a pack.
 You can put each day's pills in a pouch and mark the outside with PM or AM.
 There is also a spot on each one to write a name.
 That makes it easy to keep track of your kids' medications every day.
 If you don't find these handy little bags, you can use the snack size Ziplock baggies and write on them with a Sharpie.
 But, these pouches are awesome because they fit perfectly in your first aid kit.
 I added enough of the little pill pouches to the First Aid kits for the entire week (2 for each day, one for AM, one for PM.)

 Of course, I couldn't leave the little kits nekkid.
 (It is Disney, after all.)
 Everything is more fun with a little embellishment!
-So, I used some Disney and letter stickers to decorate them, then sealed them with a piece of self-adhesive laminating sheet.
-Click on the photos to enlarge.
+So, I used some Disney and letter stickers to decorate them, then sealed them with a piece of

 Here's another cute idea: Buy a Disney coloring book and scan in a page, then shrink down the image to fit the front of the kit-- about 2 1/5"x 3".
 Let each child color their own little drawing, then, glue it down, add your child's name with letter stickers and lastly, cover it with a piece of laminating sheet.